spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 **Part III** and **Part IV** give the modeling ideas of circulant matrix nuclear norm minimization and Laplacian convolutional representation, addressing the critical challenges in time series imputation tasks.
 The optimization algorithm of both models makes use of fast Fourier transform in a log-linear time complexity. **Part V** presents an interpretable convolutional kernel method in which the sparsity of convolutional kernels is modeled by <img style="display: inline;" src="https://latex.codecogs.com/svg.latex?&space;\ell_0"/>-norm induced sparsity constraints.

+For an empirical evaluation, we demonstrate the interpretable convolutional kernels on ridesharing trip time series (see **Part VI**) and fluid flow data (see **Part VII**), respectively.
+These convolutional kernels allow one to quantify periodicity and seasonality underlying the system.
+Finally, **Part VIII** concludes the whole post.

 <br>

 ## I. Motivation